Amylase: benefits, dosage, contraindications

 Adult: 3000 DU - 15000 DU

-The dosages for adults in the context of supplementation range from 3000 DU to 15,000 DU or more.
-Reminder DU: Alpha-amylase Dextrinizing units.
+Dosages for adults for supplementation range from 3,000 DU to 15,000 DU or more.
+As a reminder, DU: Alpha-amylase Dextrinizing units.
 1 DU = 48 USP (United States Pharmacopeia units).
-In the case of enzymes, the key measurement is the activity unit.
+In the case of enzymes, the key measure is the activity unit.
 There is no direct relationship between weight and activity units.
-Caution should be exercised with a product that only lists enzymes in mg.
+Therefore, be wary of a product that lists enzymes only in mg.